CS 477: Advanced User Interfaces

 • Turning in fabricated output for a non-functional program (or editing output from a partially-functional program) in an effort to fool the grader into thinking the program works as specified.

 • Using fragments (e.g. functions/methods) from another's code in your code, passing them off as you own.
-Occassionally, it is acceptable to use a peripheral utility code written by someone else but you should always (a) clearly document the source of the code fragment and (b) check with me first.
+Occassionally, it is acceptable to use a utility code written by someone else but you should always clearly document the source of the code fragment and this code should be peripheral to the core of the programming assignment.
+If in doubt, please check with me first.

 University Policies

-You should familiarize yourself with the following university policies, which are available at the Engineering Sciences Front Desk:
+You should familiarize yourself with the following university policies, which are available at the Engineering Front Desk downstairs:

 Vital Skills and other Hints for success in CS477/577